The Best Whole-House Surge Protectors of 2024

 While a single surge is unlikely to knock out your protection completely, it’s possible that after numerous events, the unit may fail.
 If the SPD has done its job properly up to that point, you may not even be aware of a problem.
 Fortunately, even the most basic whole-house surge protection device has an LED display to show that the unit is operational.

 More complex models may feature additional lights to show a fault condition, while others have audible alarms.
-For those who utilize smart technology in the home, there are some options that can integrate with smartphones and home automation systems to send details of a surge event, or surge protection status, to a smartphone or tablet.
+For those who use smart technology in the home, some options can integrate with smartphones and home automation systems to send details of a surge event or surge protection status to a smartphone or tablet.

 Installation

-Type 2 whole-house surge protectors can be installed by anyone with sufficient knowledge of how the main breaker panel functions.
+A Type 2 whole-house electric panel surge protector can be installed by anyone with sufficient knowledge of how the main breaker panel functions.
 The number of breaker spaces required and their amperage can vary.
-It’s important to understand you are dealing with high voltages, so if you have any doubt or uncertainty about your abilities, it’s recommended that you talk to or hire a qualified professional electrician.
+It’s important to understand you are dealing with high voltages, so if you have any doubt or uncertainty about your abilities, it’s smart to talk to or hire a qualified professional electrician.

 Type 1 whole-house surge protectors are line-side devices, which means they are fitted between the external utility cable and the main breaker panel.
 Installation of these devices must be carried out by a certified electrical contractor.
 Not doing so will almost certainly invalidate any home insurance should a fire or fault occur.
 Additionally, this may be illegal and could result in you being prosecuted by your utility company because line-side cable and equipment belong to them.